Creación rápida de prototipos Canadá: Una guía completa para empresas & Innovadores

 • Industry Focus: In Alberta, CNC machining is widely used by the energy sector to prototype oilfield equipment parts.
 A Calgary-based firm recently used CNC to test a new valve design, reducing the risk of costly failures in real-world use.

-• Velocidad vs. Costo: CNC prototypes typically take 1-3 days in Canada (faster than U.S. providers for cross-border clients) y costo 15-20% less than outsourcing to Asia, thanks to lower shipping and import fees.
+• Speed vs. Costo: CNC prototypes typically take 1-3 days in Canada (faster than U.S. providers for cross-border clients) y costo 15-20% less than outsourcing to Asia, thanks to lower shipping and import fees.

 How to Choose the Right Rapid Prototyping Service in Canada

-1. Ubicación & Tiempo de entrega
+1. Location & Plazo de entrega

 Local providers (within your province or a 5-hour drive) often offer faster turnaround times.
 Por ejemplo:

-• vancouver: Providers like 3D Print Canada can deliver 3D printed prototypes in 1-2 días hábiles.
+• Vancouver: Providers like 3D Print Canada can deliver 3D printed prototypes in 1-2 días hábiles.

 • Montreal: CNC shops in the Greater Montreal Area typically complete machining orders in 2-3 días.

-• Remote Areas: If you’re in a smaller city (P.EJ., Saskatoon, Halifax), look for providers with free shipping (many Canadian companies offer this for orders over $500) and online design submission tools to avoid delays.
+• Remote Areas: If you’re in a smaller city (p.ej., Saskatoon, Halifax), look for providers with free shipping (many Canadian companies offer this for orders over $500) and online design submission tools to avoid delays.

 2. Experiencia en materiales